Prevent Policy

 This policy aims to:

-- Raise awareness of our Prevent responsibility and encourage completion of Prevent Duty training.
+Raise awareness of our Prevent responsibility and encourage completion of the Prevent duty guidance: England and Wales (2023) [latest available at time of policy date]

 Key contacts